Scroll down to see our answers to some commonly asked questions.

 How do I apply?

 Our goal with enrollment is to attract families that appreciate and support our approach to education, value outdoor engagement, and are committed to joining our school community.
-In order to ensure a good fit for your family with our school, the first step in our application process is to attend one of our open houses or schedule a tour by emailing email@example.com.
+In order to ensure a good fit for your family with our school, a first step in our application process is to attend one of our open houses or schedule a tour by emailing email@example.com.
 To learn more about the details of our enrollment process, please click here.